BitResonant/EV-engine-sound-sonification/README.md

 ### Granular Module (Organic Micro-Synthesis)

-The granular module provides organic friction, mechanical "breath," and macroscopic roughness, breaking the clinical linearity typical of digital EV synthesis.
+The granular module provides organic friction, mechanical "breath", and macroscopic roughness, breaking the clinical linearity typical of digital EV synthesis.

 * **Dynamic Instance Allocation (`poly~` Optimization):** The engine spawns 36 parallel instances of a customized granular voice.
 To achieve deterministic computational efficiency, individual instances utilize strict **just-in-time (JIT) activation logic**.
 Voice threads are computed and unmuted *only* for the precise duration of a grain's windowing function, and immediately deactivated upon grain termination.
 This prevents idle CPU pooling and thread serialization overhead.
 * **Vectorized Parameter Windowing:** Each voice pulls from a stochastic boundary window updated via low-frequency data arrays, ensuring non-repetitive micro-structural variations.